5 things your Quaker congregation can do to bring about just and lasting peace in Israel and Palestine

-- Read posts at Acting in Faith on Israel and Palestine highlighting the work of Quakers and AFSC to make change.
+- Read posts at Acting in Faith on Israel and Palestine highlighting the work Quakers and AFSC are doing to make change.

 - Invite a speaker to talk about the region and what you can do to get involved.
 Email Madeline or Lucy for ideas.

 All around the country, Quakers are taking action in their communities to help bring about peace with justice in Israel and Palestine.

 - Join the Quaker Palestine-Israel Network to stay connected and learn more about the work of others around the country.

 - Become an AFSC Meeting/Church liaison and participate in calls with AFSC staff about how you can partner with us on our efforts in the United States to end the Israeli occupation of Palestinian territories.